• Skip to primary navigation

 Chocolate Dipped Pretzel Rods

-Published: Dec 2, 2016 · Modified: Jul 21, 2022 by Vicky · This post contains affiliate links.
+Modified: May 10, 2025 · Published: Dec 2, 2016 by Vicky · This post may contain affiliate links · 1 Comment

 The last few years I have made chocolate dipped pretzel rods to give as gifts.
 Recently, when my girls saw me making a batch, they wanted to help.
 If you've ever had kids helping you in the kitchen, you realize it's not really that helpful.
-But kids benefit so much from these kinds of hands-on experiences, so we gave it a try.
-Here are our surprisingly successful results.
-These make great gift ideas as do our Biscotti Bites.
+But this is one of those kids recipes that are great for kids to help with.

 These chocolate dipped pretzel rods make a great holiday gift and kids can help make them!